craddis1/CosmoWAP/README.md

 > [!NOTE]
 > Note this is still in progress as this is an evolving repo!
-> Occasionaly parts will be deprecated.
+> Occassionaly parts will be outdated and will contain deprecated methods.

 ## Installation